haritha99ch/CrimeWatch/README.md

     Install all the dependencies for [React project](./src/crimewatch.web.client/README.md#initial-setup)

 4. Build the project.
-This will build the angular frontend application to be served in the express server.
+This will build the ASP.NET Core API alongside with the React frontend.

     ```shell
     dotnet build